jooby-project/jooby/md/guides/greeting.md

 }
 ```

-We try to keep `reflection`, `classpath scanning` and `annotations` to minimum that is one of reason why they need to be explicitly registered.
+Jooby tries to keep `reflection`, `classpath scanning` and `annotations` to a minimum.
+That is one of the reasons why routes need to be explicitly registered.

-The other reason is the **route order**, because routes are executed in the **order** they are defined.
+The other reason is the **route order**, since routes are executed in the **order** they are defined.

 Having said that, we do offer a service {{modlink "scanner"}} module that automatically registers `MVC` routes.